Xeo786/Rufaydium-Webdriver/README.md

 Rufaydium will ask to download and install [wkhtmltopdf](https://wkhtmltopdf.org/), if wkhtmltopdf is not available in windows,
 >please follow [terms and condition](https://github.com/wkhtmltopdf/wkhtmltopdf/blob/master/LICENSE) from wkhtmltopdf
 ## Printing pdf with wkhtmltopdf
-The method is same but defining Printing Options is not mandatory and PrintOptions class can also be used with wkhtmltopdf.
+`Print()` Method is same but defining Printing Options is not mandatory and PrintOptions class can also be used with wkhtmltopdf.
 ```AutoHotkey
 Session.print(PDFlocation,PrintOptions.A4_Default) ; see Class PrintOptions
 Session.print(PDFlocation) ; no need for print options